minicarpet/SpinningLED/README.md

 Use led RGB with PWM pins

+Arduino run all Hue color (from HSV to RGB)

-And processing to get the color
+And processing to moitoring the color